Polynomial-delay generation of functional digraphs up to isomorphism: Abstract

 \section{Abstract}

 We describe a procedure for the generation of functional digraphs up to isomorphism; these are digraphs with uniform outdegree~$1$, also called mapping patterns, finite endofunctions, or finite discrete-time dynamical systems.
-This procedure is based on an algorithm for the generation of connected functional digraphs, which is then generalised to arbitrary ones.
-Both algorithms have an~$O(n^3)$ delay between consecutive outputs.
-We also provide a proof-of-concept implementation of the algorithms.
+This procedure is based on a reverse search algorithm for the generation of connected functional digraphs, which is then applied as a subroutine for the generation of arbitrary ones.
+Both algorithms output solutions with $O(n^2)$ delay and require linear space with respect to the number~$n$ of vertices.